dgroomes/github-pages-dynamic-viewer/wish-list.md

   prototype branch instead of in the component classes themselves via `componentDidUpdate`
 * DONE define a small logging framework (yikes!) to help me understand what the heck this code is doing.
 Ironically, the code becomes even more complex now...
+* FIXED Defect.
+From the logs, the `div` tag with ID "directory-listing" is getting created with the shim and with React.
+This should never happen.
+Why is it happening?